tongyuantongyu/TensorRT-conda-recipe/README.md

 ```

 The build process will take a while.
 After it finished, you will have `libnvinfer` and `libnvinfer-dev` (and `libnvinfer-static` on Linux) in your `local` conda channel. `libnvinfer-dev` and `libnvinfer-static` are not distributable.

+Currently `cuDNN` dependency do not have CUDA 12 variant for Windows built on `conda-forge`, due to CI support missing.
+Until it is fixed, you can add `-c tongyuantongyu` to the build command line, to get CUDA 12 variant of `cuDNN` from my channel.